MicrosoftDocs/fabric-docs/docs/data-warehouse/visual-query-editor.md

 You can [query the data](query-warehouse.md) in your warehouse with multiple tools, including the Visual query editor and the [SQL Query editor](sql-query-editor.md) among others.
 This article describes how to use the Visual Query editor to quickly and efficiently write queries, and suggestions on how best to see the information you need.

-## Visual Query editor in the Azure portal
+## Visual Query editor in the Fabric portal

 The Visual Query editor provides an easy visual interface to write queries against the data in your warehouse.